roahmlab/waitr-dev/index.markdown

 ---
 # Front matter.
 This is where you specify a lot of page variables.
 layout: default
-title:  "Example Page"
+title:  "WAITR"
 date:   2023-06-16 03:03:01 -0400
 description: >- # Supports markdown
-  This is the main project page and the page used to demonstrate how this works with all of the options for the Front Matter present
+  Wrench Analysis for Inertial Transport using Reachability
 show-description: true

-# Add page-specifi mathjax functionality.
+# Add page-specific mathjax functionality.
 Manage global setting in _config.yml
 mathjax: true
 # Automatically add permalinks to all headings
 # https://github.com/allejo/jekyll-anchor-headings